milvus-io/milvus-docs/site/en/adminGuide/upgrade.md

 my-release-minio-744dd9586f-qngzv               1/1     Running   0          84s
 ```

-### 3. Check the image tag
+### Step 3.
+Check the image tag

 Check the image tag for the pod `my-release-milvus-standalone-75c599fffc-6rwlj`.
-You can see your Milvus standalone version is v2.0.0-rc7.
+You can see the release of your Milvus standalone is 2.0.0-RC7.

 ```
 $ kubectl get pods my-release-milvus-standalone-75c599fffc-6rwlj -o=jsonpath='{$.spec.containers[0].image}'